napsterstiffler/faceoff/README.md

     d.
 Perform motion analysis and predict if head movement is nod or shake.
     e.
 If shake, cancel.
 If nod, add user timestamp in mongo database of the document for that day.

+Usage: run start.py by using the command "python start.py"

 Requirements:
-Python 3.6
+1. Python 3.6
-OpenCV 3
+2. OpenCV 3
-imutils
+3. imutils
-tkinter
+4. tkinter
-numpy
+5. numpy

 Experimenting: